-In fact, United MileagePlus Explorer Business Card is a perennial contender for our best small business credit cards list, which we update regularly to include newly released cards and newly announced deals.
+In fact, the United Business Card is a perennial contender for our best small business credit cards list, which we update regularly to include newly released cards and newly announced deals.
 It’s also a worthy addition to our best small business credit card sign-up bonuses list.

-When you sign up for United MileagePlus Explorer Business Card, you’re automatically enrolled in United’s complimentary MileagePlus loyalty program.
-You can also take advantage of a great sign-up bonus: 50,000 MileagePlus miles, good for up to two round-trip economy flights anywhere in the continental U.S. and Canada, when you spend $3,000 in purchases within 3 months.
+When you sign up for the United Business Card, you’re automatically enrolled in United’s complimentary MileagePlus loyalty program.
+You can also take advantage of a great sign-up bonus: 100,000 MileagePlus miles, good for up to four round-trip economy flights anywhere in the continental U.S. and Canada, when you spend $10,000 in purchases within 3 months.

-Intrigued by United MileagePlus Explorer Business Card?
+Intrigued by the United Business Card?
 Here’s what you need to know about its features, advantages, disadvantages, and overall suitability.

-Depending on how you redeem, this is enough to earn two round-trip economy award flights within the continental United States and Canada, four one-way economy flights anywhere within the continental U.S. and Canada.
+Depending on how you redeem, this is enough to earn four round-trip economy award flights within the continental United States and Canada or eight one-way economy flights anywhere within the continental U.S. and Canada.
 Refundable tickets require additional miles.

 Annual Mileage Bonus

-When you spend at least $25,000 in any calendar year, you get 10,000 bonus MileagePlus miles.
+Earn 5,000 bonus MileagePlus miles in any year when you have both the United business card and a United personal card.
 You’re entitled to this bonus for as long as you remain a cardholder in good standing.

 Earning MileagePlus Miles

 This card earns unlimited 2 MileagePlus miles per $1 spent on United Airlines airfare.
 It also earns unlimited 2 miles per $1 spent at restaurants, office supply stores, and gas stations – making it an excellent choice for saving money at restaurants.
 And it earns unlimited 2 miles per $1 spent on purchases of local transit and commuting services, including taxicabs, mass transit, tolls, and ride share service.